A study of the impact, innovation, threats, and sustainability of

 digital media entrepreneurs in Latin America, Southeast Asia, and Africa

-Thanks to support from Luminate Group and Omidyar Network.
+Thanks to support from Luminate with additional support from CIMA

 Digital media entrepreneurs are serving an increasingly important role in Latin America.
 Since the first venture in this study was launched in 1998, hundreds of digital natives have appeared in the region and grown to serve millions of readers.

 This study is the first comprehensive examination of the impact these entrepreneurs are having, the risks they face, and whether a viable business model has emerged for quality, independent, digital journalism.
 To conduct this research, SembraMedia, with the support of Omidyar Network, commissioned a team to study 100 digital news startups, 25 each in Argentina, Brazil, Colombia and Mexico.

 Many of the researchers were entrepreneurial journalists themselves, and they brought personal connections and a deep understanding of the media in their countries.
 In 2-hour interviews with founders or directors, they asked more than 130 questions about management and innovation, challenges and opportunities, audience size and engagement, income and expenses.

 This report is aimed at helping the founders of digital media startups better understand the trends, threats, and best practices that affect them.
 It is also designed to help investors, foundations, and journalism organizations to appreciate the value, vulnerability, and impact of this fast-growing media ecosystem.
 Although we cannot share their proprietary data, we’ve included our top-level findings in this report.